 Belinda started her business after developing her skills in improv theatre.
 She wanted to bring the playful, spontaneous attitude of improv to corporate businesses.
 Her business was named “The Playground” and her website had clever references to jungle gyms, hopscotch and dodgeball.

 “I help companies develop a creative culture.
 I show them that “play” is not a four-letter word,” she said.

 Belinda drew lots of “Wow!” reactions from her website.
-But these visitors rarely turned into clients.
+But these admiring visitors rarely turned into clients.

 Belinda had even more trouble when she attended networking events.
 People would say, “What’s your story?” and she’d freeze.
-When she talked about her business, people’s eyes would glaze over.
-“Interesting,” they said.
+When she talked about her business, her listener’s eyes would glaze over.
+“Interesting,” they said, and changed the subject.

 Belinda was going broke.
 She decided her first step would be to create a new website.
 “Where do I start?” she asked.

 Belinda’s first step was to answer the classic copywriting question: “So what?”
 Why do companies want to build creativity into their culture?
 Why do they want to be more playful?